cns-iu/cjobs/README.md

 # cjobs

-This repository provides code and data access for the paper "Skill Discrepancies Between Research, Education, and Jobs Reveal the Critical Need to Supply Human Skills for the Data Economy":
+This repository provides code and data access for the paper "Skill Discrepancies Between Research, Education, and Jobs Reveal the Critical Need to Supply Soft Skills for the Data Economy":

 For extracting skills from jobs, courses, and publication data, you will need the following:
 1. TextPreprocess: removing stopwords and punctuation.